georgedonnellylbi/poc-table-syn-ref/README.md

 Synonyms are convenient for cross-database access, but they tightly couple your databases and can break the principle of independent deployments.
 For true independence, use APIs, ETL, or data replication instead of direct synonyms.

+Summary:

+Data sync jobs reduce runtime coupling but introduce operational coupling.

+True independent deployments are only possible if each service/database owns its own data and does not rely on external tables, even for lookups.

+For most real-world scenarios, you must balance independence, performance, and operational complexity.

+If you want maximum independence, consider duplicating lookup data and updating it only via explicit releases or APIs, accepting some staleness.
+Otherwise, document and automate your sync/replication process as much as possible.

 ## License
 MIT